-- The Project Director must successfully complete a NHTSA Project Management Class. - 2.
-The Project Director must successfully complete a 40-hour approved Instructor Development course. - 3.
-Support or establish at least one Advocacy Group (i.e., Mothers Against Drunk Driving, MADD, Students Against Destructive Decisions, SADD, and Safe Kids). - 4.
+- Successfully complete a NHTSA Project Management Class (i.e., Managing Highway Safety Programs). - Support or establish at least one Advocacy Group (i.e., Mothers Against Drunk Driving, MADD, Students Against Destructive Decisions, SADD, and Safe Kids).
+Funds may not be used for general operating or support costs for any of these groups.
+Funding is only available for activities worked in conjunction with these groups. - 3.
 Establish and maintain a Task Force of Highway Safety advocates and hold a minimum of three meetings per year.
-A list of members must be maintained on file in the Coordinator's office. - 5.
-Establish and conduct a Regional Highway Safety Award/Recognition program. - 6.
-Make face-to-face contact with each (100 percent) Law Enforcement agency (Executive or designee) in the region's service area and secure Letters of Support and Cooperation to participate in GHSP events and initiatives (which must be maintained which must be maintained on file in the Coordinator's office). - 7.
+A list of members must be maintained on file in the Coordinator's office. - 4.
+Establish and conduct a Regional Highway Safety Award/Recognition program. - 5.
+Make face-to-face contact with every (100 percent) law enforcement agency Executive or designee in the region's service area, and secure Letters of Support and Cooperation to participate in GHSP events and initiatives (which must be maintained which must be maintained on file in the Coordinator's office). - 6.
 Develop and support one Law Enforcement Liaison (LEL) within each law enforcement agency.

-- 8. Maintain a relationship with DMV Regional Offices in the assigned regional program area through public information and education (PI&E).
+- 7. Maintain a relationship with DMV Regional Offices in the assigned regional program area through public information and education (PI&E).

-- Assist the GHSP with the following surveys:
+- 8. Assist the GHSP with the following surveys:

 - a.
-DMV Driver Attitude Survey (June/July every other year); and
+Statewide Seat Belt Use Survey (June every year); and

 - b.
-Statewide Seatbelt Use Survey (June every year).
+Other surveys as needed/required.

+- Obtain a signed Conditions and Assurances/sub-grantee contract from all grant fund recipients.

 - 10. Provide the GHSP with the following reports by the 20th of each month:

 - a.
 Monthly Activity Report;

 - b.
 Data Report;

 - c.
 CPS Installations;

 - d.
 Media Report;

 - e.
 Equipment Listing;

 - f.
 Request for Reimbursement; and

 - g.
-Calendar of Upcoming Events.
+Calendar of Upcoming Events; and

+- h.
+Evidence-Based Enforcement Forms (submit as completed).

-All reports are to cover the previous month (i.e., the report for June is due July 20) except for the calendar, which should be for the upcoming month (i.e., July calendar of events is due June 20).
+All reports are to cover the previous month (i.e., the report for June is due July 20) except for the calendar of events, which should be for the upcoming month (i.e., July calendar of events is due June 20).

-11. Prepare and submit to the GHSP by the close of business on November 1, a detailed Year End report.
+- 11. Complete a sub-grantee risk assessment report on all sub-grantees by August 20. - 12.
+Prepare and submit a detailed Year End report to the GHSP by the close of business on November 1.